therealgeekfruit/Chromlette/README.md

 An application where you can create custom palettes/generate random palettes and save the palettes locally.
 You can even customize a generated color and copy the hex code of the same to the clipboard with a single click.

--Click this to view the page
+-You can preview the page here
 [Color Generator](https://https://therealgeekfruit.github.io/Color-Generator/)

 ---